UCL/rmcmc/joss/paper.md

 and in particular both offer gradient-based MCMC methods.

-Stan's default MCMC implementation is a HMC method, which dynamically sets the trajectory lengths when simulating Hamiltonian dynamics to generate proposals [@hoffman2014no;@betancourt2017conceptual], and also includes schemes for adapting an algorithm's scale (step-size) and shape (metric) parameters, but with limited user-flexibility.
+Stan's default MCMC implementation is a HMC method, which dynamically sets the trajectory lengths when simulating Hamiltonian dynamics to generate proposals [@hoffman2014no;@betancourt2017conceptual].
+Stan also includes schemes for adapting an algorithm's scale (step-size) and shape (metric) parameters, but with limited user-flexibility.
 Stan also does not currently provide an implementation of the Barker proposal.
 `rmcmc` does also offer a basic HMC implementation, but currently only supports HMC with static or randomized trajectory lengths.
-One of the proposal scale adaptation schemes implemented in `rmcmc`, is a dual-averaging algorithm [@nesterov2009primal;@hoffman2014no] matching the corresponding scheme in Stan, but in contrast to Stan alternative schemes are available in `rmcmc`.
+One of the proposal scale adaptation schemes implemented in `rmcmc`, is a dual-averaging algorithm [@nesterov2009primal;@hoffman2014no].
+This matches the corresponding scheme in Stan, but in contrast to Stan alternative schemes are available in `rmcmc`.

-NIMBLE allows definitions of both models and statistical algorithms in its PPL, and provides implementations of a variety of MCMC methods including, RWM, HMC [@turek2024nimblehmc], and the Barker proposal.
+NIMBLE supports defining both models and statistical algorithms in its PPL.
+It provides implementations of a variety of MCMC methods including, RWM, HMC [@turek2024nimblehmc], and the Barker proposal.
-Compared to `rmcmc`, NIMBLE's Barker proposal implementation is tightly integrated into the broader NIMBLE framework, and so can only easily be applied to models specified in NIMBLE.
+Compared to `rmcmc`, NIMBLE's Barker proposal implementation is tightly integrated into the broader NIMBLE framework.
+This means it can only easily be applied to models specified in NIMBLE.
-NIMBLE's Barker proposal implementation provides support for adapting the proposal scale and shape parameters, however unlike `rmcmc` the adaptation scheme provided is fixed, without an ability to swap in alternative adaptation schemes.
+NIMBLE's Barker proposal implementation provides support for adapting the proposal scale and shape parameters.
+However, unlike `rmcmc`, the adaptation scheme provided is fixed, without an ability to swap in alternative adaptation schemes.

 # Acknowledgements